 Do Not Track - Every time your computer sends or receives information over the Web, the request begins with some short pieces of information called “headers.”
 These headers include information like what browser you are using, what language your computer is set to, and other details.
 The Do Not Track technology provides individual users with the ability to include a simple, machine-readable header indicating that they don’t want to be tracked, and sends a signal to Web sites’ visited requesting that the website disable either its tracking or cross-site user tracking of an individual user.
 Currently, various browsers – including Internet Explorer, Google Chrome, Firefox, Opera and Safari – offer a “do not track” option.
 Presently, there is no consensus on how Do Not Track should be interpreted, and no common or accepted industry standard for implementing.
 Consequently, please note that Feed the Children’s Website does not currently respond to browsers’ Do Not Track signals, and as such your activities will be tracked, regardless of whether you have opted to enable the Do Not Track option offered by your browser.

-We also provide links to a variety of third-party social media sites – such as Facebook, Twitter, Pinterest, Google+ – and other websites as a service to you or in order to provide you additional information related Feed the Children or additional venues in which you can learn about and discuss the activities of Feed the Children.
-Please note that we have no affiliation with these other parties, and cannot control and are not responsible for the information collection, use, and disclosure practices of such third parties; we encourage you to review and understand their privacy practices and policies, if any, before using providing any personally identifying information to them.
-We are not responsible for the content or information of these websites, any products or services that may be offered through advertisers or third parties, or any other use of the linked website.
+We also provide links to a variety of third-party social media platforms – such as Facebook, Twitter, Pinterest, Instagram – and other platforms as a service to you or in order to provide you additional information related Feed the Children or additional venues in which you can learn about and discuss the activities of Feed the Children.
+We may use various “social listening tools” to help us track your activities related to Feed the Children on these platforms, and we may store that information in our systems.
+We may also use your name and email address on these platforms to serve you “targeted” ads.
+Please note that we have no affiliation with these other third-party platforms, and cannot control and are not responsible for the information collection, use, and disclosure practices of such third parties; we encourage you to review and understand their privacy practices and policies, if any, before using providing any personally identifying information to them.
+When you link to one of social media platforms - or otherwise visit these platforms - the personal information you share may be visible to other users, and may be read, collected, or used by them.
+You are responsible for the personal information you choose to submit in these instances.
+We are also not responsible for the content or information of these platforms, any products or services that may be offered through advertisers or third parties, or any other use of the links.

 To the extent required by law, we provide you with (i) reasonable access to the personally identifiable information you provide to us, and (ii) the ability to review, correct and delete such personally identifiable information.
 If you believe that any of the personally identifiable information that you have submitted through our Website is no longer accurate, or you wish to make any updates or changes, you may do so by logging into the account you have created and proceeding to the “manage your subscriptions” option.
 If you do not have an account with us, you can request that we make the changes by emailing us at firstname.lastname@example.org.
 Upon appropriate request we will update or amend your information, but we reserve the right to use any information previously obtained to verify your identity or take other actions that we believe are appropriate and lawful.
 We will endeavor to comply with your request as soon as reasonably practicable.
 We may decline to process requests that are unreasonably repetitive, require disproportionate technical effort, jeopardize the privacy of others, are impractical, or for which access is not otherwise required by local law.
 Please note we may need to retain certain information for record keeping purposes, and there may also be residual information that will remain within our databases and other records, which will not be removed from such locations.
 Finally, we are not responsible for removing or deleting information from the databases of third parties (such as service providers) with whom we have shared information about you.
 If you no longer wish to receive communication from Feed the Children, click here to complete an online request to be removed.